Gui Youguang: Youguang

 When Gui's mother conceived him, it was said that there was a rainbow glowed in the yard, while its light reached the sky, which was deemed lucky.
 Accordingly, he was gaven the name "Youguang", literally "There was a light" in Chinese.

 Zhenchuan

 Gui detested art names when he was young.
-Once he was notice as an exception without one at a party, thus the others began to call him "Zhenchuan".
+Once he was noticed as an exception without one at a party, thus the others began to call him "Zhenchuan".
 It is a compound of two geographical nouns: "zhen" refers to "Zhenze" (震澤), the ancient name of Lake Tai which adjoins his hometown, while "chuan" is a synonym for river in Chinese, refers to the Yangtze River sometimes.
 However, Gui still rejected that until he met He Qitu (何啓圖), an erudite scholar from Henan who happened to share the same art name with him.
 Gui took "Zhenchuan" out of admiration for He, he also made an analogy between them and Sima Xiangru together with Lin Xiangru.